melissamcewen/build-a-bot-workshop/README.md

 ## Step 3: Design Your Bot

 ### Write Your Script
 Right now we'll be thinking about what kind of bot you want to build.
 And we'll start an exercise that will help us design it.
 Designing is one of the most important part of the process.
 I've provided three kits for helping us write our chatbots.
-Messages have a 640 character limit so be aware of that when writing your script.
+Messages have a 640 character limit and questions should be about 20 characters, so be aware of that when writing your script.

 There are few options in the sample project for your scripts.
 You can create a bot based on a character (fictional or real...including yourself), a quiz, and a story.